shubham12412/system-design-learning/hotel-booking-system/cassandra-the-definitive-guide.md

 Figure 5-5 shows a Chebotko logical data model for the queries involving hotels, points of interest, rooms, and amenities.
 One thing we notice immediately is that our Cassandra design doesn’t include dedicated tables for rooms or amenities, as we had in the relational design.
 This is because our workflow didn’t identify any queries requiring this direct access.

 ![Hotel-domain-logical-model.png](./img/Hotel-domain-logical-model.png)

+### Let’s explore the details of each of these tables.

+Our first query Q1 is to find hotels near a point of interest, so we’ll call our table hotels_by_poi.
+We’re searching by a named point of interest, so that is a clue that the point of interest should be a part of our primary key.
+Let’s reference the point of interest by name, because according to our workflow that is how our users will start their search.

+You’ll note that we certainly could have more than one hotel near a given point of interest, so we’ll need another component in our primary key in order to make sure we have a unique partition for each hotel.
+So we add the hotel key as a clustering column.